Diary of Percy Lay, 1914-1918 - Part 11

 Calais where we caught the

-boat that left a three
+boat that left at three

-in Afternoon and arrived
+in Afternoon. and arrived

 at Folkestone about half past